lf-/blog/src/content/nix-and-haskell.md

   }
 ```

-Then, you can use `nix-shell` with this attribute: `nix-shell -A ghcShell`
+Then, you can use `nix-shell` with this attribute: `nix-shell -A ghcShell`.

+Build with Cabal as usual (`cabal new-build all`), assuming you've built the
+GHCJS parts already (see below).

 ## GHCJS